Q: I'm not in NYC, how can I hire you?

 Q: What about a discount?

-A: I offer a 5% discount on 6 or more hours of pre-paid tutoring.
-That's it.
-Beyond that, It's really unlikely that you will get a discount.
-I'm not Kaplan, Princeton review, Veritas, or you name it other Big Prep that operates a volume business.
+A: I don't offer any type of package/volume discount.
+This isn't Kaplan, Princeton review, Veritas, or you name it other Big Prep that operates a GMAT assembly line.
 I'm much more like a private detective.
-You wouldn't expect a big package discount from a private detective would you?
 I do offer GMAT tutoring discounts for MBA applicants who work in the arts or for non-profit organizations.
 Basically, if you are working to improve the world in some way send me a short paragraph describing what you do and what you plan to do with your MBA and I'll see what I can do given my schedule at the moment.
+We do not offer these types of discounts during peak season from June to November.
 Please visit my rates page for current details.

 Q: Can we meet for an hour at a time?

-A: We could but I have found that 2 hour sessions work best.
+A: We could but I have found that either 2 hour or 1.5 hr sessions work best.
 An hour tends to be too short to get working efficiently.
 Yes, short sessions can be successful under very specific conditions.
 I had a student who could not pay attention for more than an hour so 1 hour virtual sessions were perfect for him (I also had to program HW sessions that were only 45 minutes long).
-I am flexible but 2 hour sessions are a good starting point.

 Q: What is your cancellation policy?